Stop Killing Games: Initial reception

-Felix Kjellberg, one of the most-subscribed channels on YouTube, encouraged the movement.
+PewDiePie, one of the most-subscribed YouTube channels, encouraged the movement.

-Markus Persson, the creator of the best-selling video game of all time Minecraft, also supported the initiative.
+Markus Persson, the creator of Minecraft, also supported the initiative.

 Upon the release of the Stop Killing Games introduction video in 2024, it quickly gained views and was covered by multiple gaming news outlets and YouTubers.
-Streamer Jason Hall (also known under the name PirateSoftware), criticized the movement in a video on his YouTube channel; his response is thought by Scott to have stagnated the campaign's progress.
+Streamer Jason Hall, known online as PirateSoftware, criticized Stop Killing Games in a video on his YouTube channel; his response is thought by Scott to have stagnated the campaign's progress.
 On June 23, 2025, after Hall had repeatedly refused subsequent attempts at clarification from Scott, the latter publicly criticized Hall's video, stating that the former didn't understand the purpose of the campaign and that he had misconstrued the initiative.

+Jason Hall, known as PirateSoftware, was critical of the movement.

-Several other YouTubers, such as Cr1TiKaL, have come out in defense of Scott, sharing many of the same criticisms against Hall.
+Several other YouTubers, such as MoistCr1tikal, came out in defense of Scott, sharing many of the same criticisms against Hall.
+In addition, gaming content creators such as xQc, Asmongold, PewDiePie and jacksepticeye, as well as consumer rights activist Louis Rossmann, have shown support for the initiative.